 Response to Violations of Academic Integrity

-- If the faculty member determines that a violation of academic integrity has occurred, he or she is required to submit to the Registrar an Academic Integrity Incident Report(available from the Office of the Registrar), including reasonable documentation of the violation.
-The report should also indicate penalties the instructor intends to impose and whether or not the instructor recommends further sanctions through the Hearing Board process.
+4. If the faculty member determines that a violation of academic integrity has occurred, he or she is required to submit to the Registrar an Academic Integrity Incident Report, (the form is also available in the Registrar's Office) including reasonable documentation of the violation.
+The report should also indicate the penalties the instructor intends to impose and whether or not the instructor recommends further sanctions through the Hearing Board process.
 Because other processes and subsequent decisions that affect student enrollment may be connected to receipt of a faculty member’s report, faculty should make every effort to complete and send the report to the Registrar immediately.
 The faculty member must provide a copy of the form to the student.
-The Registrar will then inform the faculty member whether this is the student’s first offense.
+The Registrar will inform the faculty member whether this is the student’s first offense.
 Because other processes and subsequent decisions that affect student enrollment may be connected to receipt of a faculty member’s report, faculty should make every effort to complete and send the report to the Registrar immediately.

 Hearing Board Procedures in Matters of Academic Integrity